rodolphocastro/rodolphocastro.github.io/src/content/career/work.md

 ### Engineering Manager on Trimble

+As an Engineering Manager on Trimble I have taken on many Products and Team in different stages of their lifecycle, in my role as Manager I have:

+* Coached DevOps and Software Engineers to advance their careers and improve our Products
+* Worked with PX to make an official career roadmap for software engineers
+* Worked with Product Managers to ensure features were feasible, processes were in place to successfully release versions and artifacts built by my teams were up to our expected quality standards
+* Worked with Architecture Groups to set and guide the Organization to increase adoption and maturity of microservices and microfrontends
+* Worked with other Engineering Manager to set better Engineering standards across teams, ensuring quicker and more stable releases across the Trimble Instinct and Trimble Transportation Cloud ecosystem
+* Developed bots, using LLMs, to make information more widely available across the organization
+* Applied Team Topologies and Scrum@Scale techniques to ensure teams were engaged, had ownership of their artifacts and were able to improve themselves continuously

 ### Software Engineer on Trimble

 I joined Trimble as a Software Engineer to assist the Trimble ELD product (at the time it was still branded "eFleetSuite") into meeting the Canadian ELD mandate.